 The opportunities the business/market is facing

 The pandemic has been tough on many people, but in my case, it was a bit serendipitous.
-Before 2020, I was already living a fairly socially-distant lifestyle, working mostly from home (except for the occasional show on the road), consuming lots of tea and music while I created things.
-My business is Internet-based, so many of my customers are on the other side of the country, and I consult with them via email or phone.
+Before 2020, I was already living a fairly socially-distant lifestyle, working mostly from home (except for the occasional show on the road), consuming lots of tea and music while I worked on my designs.
+My business is Internet-based, so many of my customers are on the other side of the country, and I consult with them via email, phone or Zoom.
 And thanks to my power tools, I’ve been wearing masks forever.

 At the beginning of 2020, I planned my sales and marketing for the year like I typically do.
 But 2020 soon proved itself to be very untypical.
 By spring, many of my revenue streams had started to trickle off, as boutiques closed and shows were cancelled.
 By early summer, it was clear that the pandemic wasn’t going away anytime soon, and I was going to have to come up with a Plan B.

-Using the time and money I was planning to spend on my now-cancelled summer venues, I instead did a lot of research, and decided to shift my marketing focus solely to Internet sales.
+Using the time and money I had intended to spend on my now-cancelled summer venues, I instead did a lot of research, and shifted my marketing focus solely to Internet sales.
 I revamped my online shops.
 I created new product lines, while also offering more size and color options on my existing products.
 I rewrote my listings with more effective language and added prompts to the copy (“you may also like…” product suggestions, hashtags, and custom options).
 I created higher quality photography and added more lifestyle images.
 I stepped up my advertising strategy, refreshing my Google Adwords campaigns and investing heavily in ads on Etsy and in several equestrian lifestyle magazines.

 Advice to others about business: